 - Pass/fail grades are not calculated into the cumulative grade point average.

-- The decision by the student to take a course pass/fail must be made and recorded in the Registrar's Office by the last day to drop classes without academic penalty; a change in registration form must be submitted.
+- The decision by the student to take a course pass/fail must be made and recorded in the Registrar’s Office by the course withdrawal date; a change in registration form must be submitted.
 A student may not change the grading option back to a letter grade.

 - Courses used to meet any general requirement or courses in the major(s) or minor(s) may not be taken pass/fail.